- Education & Youth

 Wilmington, DE 19801

-Reading Assist Institute is dedicated to teaching the foundational sills of reading to children with significant academic challenges empowering them to achieve grade-level proficiency.
+Reading Assist Institute is dedicated to children with significant reading challenges, teaching them the foundational skills of reading and empowering them to succeed academically.

 About Reading Assist Institute